bact/spdx-3-model/model/AI/Classes/Prompt.md

   physical content type, as stored in a computer memory, such as `application/json`, `image/png`, `text/markdown`, or `text/plain`.
-- When `isContextAugmented` is set to `true`, a Relationship of type `usesTool` can be optionally used to describe the augmentation mechanism or tool employed.
-For example, referencing a retrieval-augmented generation tool.
+- When `isContextAugmented` is set to `true`, a Relationship of type `usesTool` can be optionally used to describe the context augmentation mechanism or tool employed (e.g., referencing a retrieval-augmented generation tool).
+  Context is the information provided to the model that shapes or influences its generated output.

 ## Metadata